tanish-j/Telecom-Churn/README.md

 These can be installed using the requirements.txt file.

 ## Installing
-Installing
-Following these steps to get a development environment running.
+Follow these steps to get a development environment running.

 1: Clone the Repository
    First, you need to clone the repository to your local machine.
 This will create a local copy of the repository on your computer.